vxvfaq/vxvfaq/README.rst

 - Raf Podowski, PhD (Chief Data Scientist)
 Scientist, engineer, text and data miner, artist.
 PhD, Bioinformatics with a focus on infectious disease including COVID-19 – Karolinska institute. https://www.linkedin.com/in/rpodowski

-We are a team with a deep background in science, technology and the financial markets,and are veteran software engineers, scientific and technical founders who work in the area of specialized algorithms in ML/AI for Life Sciences and the financial markets.
+We are a team with a deep background in science, technology and the financial markets, and are veteran software engineers, scientific and technical founders who work in the area of specialized algorithms in ML/AI for Life Sciences and the financial markets.

 Core team size: 21
 Scientific core team: 2
-Eng core: 5
+Eng. core: 5
 Design: 1
 QA, Testing & Curation: 1
 Corporate Dev: 1